wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 `shift` and a handler for each `reset`.
 Thus every non-local control flow abstraction has to be codified via a single control tag, which makes static typing considerably more difficult.
-In order to preserve static type-safety operators like shift/reset require something like *answer-type modification*, which would be a fairly profound addition to the Wasm type system.
+In order to preserve static type-safety, operators like shift/reset require something like *answer-type modification*, which would be a fairly profound addition to the Wasm type system [Danvy&Filinski'89, Cong et al. '21].

-### Tail-resumptive handlers
+### Tail-resumptive Handlers

 A handler is said to be *tail-resumptive* if the handler invokes the continuation in tail-position in every control tag clause.
-A classical example of a tail-resumptive handler is dynamic binding (which can be useful to implement implicit parameters to computations).
+The canonical example of a tail-resumptive handler is dynamic binding (which can be useful to implement implicit parameters to computations).
 The key insight is that the control tag clauses of a tail-resumptive handler can be inlined at the control tag invocation sites, because they do not perform any fancy control flow manipulation, they simply "retrieve a value", as it were.
 The gain by inlining the clause definitions is that computation need not spend time constructing continuations.

-The present iteration of this proposal do not support facilities for identifying and inlining tail-resumptive handlers as there does not yet exist any real-world workloads that suggest optimising for tail-resumptive handlers is worth the additional complexity.
-Furthermore, a feature such as dynamic binding can already be efficiently simulated in Wasm by way of mutable reference cells.
+The present iteration of this proposal do not support facilities for identifying and inlining tail-resumptive handlers as none of the critical use-cases require such a facility.
+However, we envisage that a future iteration of this proposal can be extended with a facility for tail-resumptive handlers.

-### Multi-shot continuations
+### Multi-shot Continuations

 Our continuations are single-shot, or more precisely, *linear*, meaning they have to be invoked exactly once.
 An invocation can be